 How do you backup and restore?
 What is your repair process like?

 We take snapshots for backups and restores, but usually do it as and when needed, such as before an upgrade.
 We don’t do repairs as it’s a rather intensive operation – at least in Cassandra it was.
-Haven’t really used repairs in Scylla.
+Haven’t really used repairs in ScyllaDB.
 Latency and throughput is the most important for our use case and some tradeoffs needed to be made to achieve an acceptable level of performance for both metrics.

 How many nodes are you running?
 And how are they organized into clusters?